History of sociology: North Africa

 There is evidence of early Muslim sociology from the 14th century.
 In particular, some consider Islamic scholar Ibn Khaldun, a 14th-century Arab from Tunisia, to have been the first sociologist and, thus, the father of sociology.
 His Muqaddimah (later translated as Prolegomena in Latin), serving as an introduction to a seven-volume analysis of universal history, would perhaps be the first work to advance social-scientific reasoning and social philosophy in formulating theories of social cohesion and social conflict.

-Concerning the discipline of sociology, Khaldun conceived a dynamic theory of history that involved conceptualizations of social conflict and social change.
+Concerning the discipline of sociology,Ibn Khaldun conceived a dynamic theory of history that involved conceptualizations of social conflict and social change.
 He developed the dichotomy of sedentary life versus nomadic life, as well as the concept of generation, and the inevitable loss of power that occurs when desert warriors conquer a city.
 Following his Syrian contemporary, Sati' al-Husri, the Muqaddimah may be read as a sociological work; six books of general sociology, to be specific.
 Topics dealt with in this work include politics, urban life, economics, and knowledge.

 The work is based around Khaldun's central concept of asabiyyah, meaning "social cohesion", "group solidarity", or "tribalism".
 Khaldun suggests such cohesion arises spontaneously amongst tribes and other small kinship groups, which can then be intensified and enlarged through religious ideology.
 Khaldun's analysis observes how this cohesion carries groups to power while simultaneously containing within itself the—psychological, sociological, economic, political—seeds of the group's downfall, to be replaced by a new group, dynasty, or empire bound by an even stronger (or at least younger and more vigorous) cohesion.

 18th century: European modern origins of sociology

+French politician and philosopher Louis de Bonald (2 October 1754 – 23 November 1840) formulated a theoretical framework that would give rise to French sociology.

-The term "sociologie" was first coined by the French essayist Emmanuel Joseph Sieyès (1773–1799), derived the Latin socius; joined with the suffix -ology, 'the study of', itself from the Greek lógos (λόγος).
+The term "sociologie" was first coined by the French Roman Catholic priest and essayist Emmanuel Joseph Sieyès (1773–1799), derived the Latin socius; joined with the suffix -ology, 'the study of', itself from the Greek lógos (λόγος).